Am I A Candidate For A Lumpectomy

 The diagnosis of cancer and the appreciation for its effect of removal is one made with the help of our pathologies colleagues.
 We require tissue analysis under the microscope to ensure adequate margins, or healthy tissue surrounding the cancer.
 Because these changes are something that cannot be seen with the eye or felt with the hand, we cannot make any promises at the time of surgery that all cancerous tissue is removed.
 However once the information from the tissue analysis becomes available, we can guide you through the next steps in your cancer treatment process.
 Sometimes, additional surgery or even mastectomy is required after breast cancer lumpectomy surgery if we feel that cancerous tissue remains.

 Fat Grafting After Lumpectomy

-At the Bedford Breast Center, we offer among the best minimally invasive lumpectomy results around.
+At the Bedford Breast Center, we offer among the best minimally invasive breast cancer lumpectomy results around.
 We provide our services to women at our convenient Los Angeles Breast Center as part of our comprehensive care approach.
 Here we pride ourselves on removing the fear and confusion associated with surgery and treatment for breast cancer, thereby helping our patients through a stressful time.
 Providing all breast cancer treatments in one location is convenient and predictable for both our patients and their families.
-If you would more information about getting the best lumpectomy Los Angeles has to offer, please call (424) 202-3753 today to schedule an appointment.
+If you would more information about getting the most skillful, effective, and compassionate breast cancer lumpectomy Los Angeles has to offer, please call (310) 878-0881 today to schedule an appointment.